posit-dev/positron/extensions/positron-python/.github/test_plan.md

         - [ ] Verify results
             1. Output should show up on the Guest Interactive Window
             1. Same output should show up in the Host Interactive Window
+    1. Export the file to a notebook
+    1. Open the notebook editor on the host
+    1. Run a cell on the host
+    1. Verify the editor opens on the guest and the cell is run there too

 #### P2 Test Scenarios
 - [ ] Directory change